JuliaLang/Juleps/StructuredConcurrency.md

 ## Resources

 A lot has been written on structured concurrency quite recently.
-Relevant implementations are available in C, Kotlin and python, with go also having to deal with many of the same issues.
+Relevant implementations are available in C, Kotlin and Python, with Go also having to deal with many of the same issues.
 The Trio forum has a section dedicated to the [language-independent discussion of structured concurrency](https://trio.discourse.group/c/structured-concurrency).